 What is a 1099 INT?

-In general, Form 1099 Int is one among the series of 1099 tax forms.
-It is used to report all the taxable interest earned totaling more than $10 in a calendar year.
+In general, Form 1099 Int one among the series of 1099 tax forms.
+It used to report all the taxable interest earned totaling more than $10 in a calendar year.
 Additionally, it reports backup withholding applied to the interest income earned regardless of the total distribution amount.
 Besides, it is a record that a bank or any other financial institution paid you for an investment made.
 Most banks, brokerage firms, financial institutions issue 1099 INT Tax Form.
 Because they pay income to the individual in the form of interest that is apart from regular wages and salary.